New Hampshire Quit Claim Deed Form

 - A commissioner.

-How to file a Quit Claim Deed in New Hampshire (§ 477:3-a): To put a New Hampshire Quit Claim Deed into effect, the following actions must be completed:
+To put the deed into effect, the following actions must be completed:

-- The New Hampshire Quit Claim Deed is filed with the Registry of Deeds in the same county jurisdiction as where the real estate is situated,
+- The deed must be filed with the Registry of Deeds in the same county jurisdiction as where the real estate is situated,

-- Form PA-34 is filed by the Grantee within the set time period (as explained below).
+- Form PA-34 must be filed by the Grantee within a set time period (see above).

-While there is no set time period for a Quit Claim Deed to be recorded, it is highly recommended that the recording is made immediately after the form is completed.
-This is the recommended course of action because New Hampshire follows a type of recording statute called a “notice recording statute.”
+While there is no set time period for the deed to be recorded, it is highly recommended that the recording is made immediately after the form is completed.
+This is recommended because New Hampshire follows a type of recording statute called a “notice recording statute.”